-Big changes in computing will soon leave many companies more vulnerable to hackers, according to Thorsten Stremlau, Lenovo’s WW Principal IT Architect.
+Big changes in computing will soon leave many companies more vulnerable to hackers.
 Here’s how to create a long-term strategy to protect yours.

 We’re at the start of a very exciting time: the age of quantum computing.
 Up until now, quantum computing has been purely theoretical, but researchers at the University of Sussex recently announced blueprints for the first-ever large-scale quantum computer.
 On the one hand, this is incredibly exciting, as it will give us a huge amount of processing power that will revolutionise what computers are capable of.
 On the other hand, it will have massive – and potentially devastating – security repercussions for companies globally.

 Because of their huge processing power, quantum computers make it much easier to break encryption codes.
 I’m simplifying here to make it easier to understand, but it basically works like the Schrödinger’s cat thought experiment – in quantum physics, atoms can take on multiple states in multiple dimensions at the same time.
 This lets you do very large, complex mathematical operations extremely quickly, which makes it much easier to compromise encrypted data.

 If you want to protect your company’s data against this new technology, you’ll have to make sure your encryption solutions are quantum resistant.

 There are two different methods of encryption to consider when analysing how vulnerable algorithms are to quantum hacking.
 These are symmetric and asymmetric cryptography.

 Asymmetric cryptography – also known as public key cryptography – is used in all SSL connections on the internet today in order to ensure the connection is secure.
 Examples include the RSA algorithm or the elliptic curve algorithm.
 It uses a pair of keys – one is public key, the other is private.
 Everyone can see the public key, but it can only be verified using the private key that someone owns.